PhotoboothProject/PhotoboothProject.github.io/FAQ.md

     sudo apt-get install -y motion
     ```

-    _/etc/motion/motion.conf_ needs to be changed to your needs (e.g. starting on boot, using videoX, resolution
+    _/etc/motion/motion.conf_ needs to be changed to your needs (e.g. starting on boot, using videoX, resolution, etc.).
-    etc.).

-    If you're accessing Photobooth from an external device (e.g. Tablet or Mobile Phone) replace `127.0.0.1`
-    with your IP-Adress.
+    If you're accessing Photobooth from an external device (e.g. Tablet or Mobile Phone) replace `127.0.0.1` with your IP-Adress.

     For reference:
     [https://github.com/andreknieriem/photobooth/pull/20](https://github.com/andreknieriem/photobooth/pull/20)